Holly (2006 film)

 Holly is a 2006 drama film directed by Guy Moshe.
 The film is about an American stolen artifacts dealer in Cambodia who tries to save a young girl from child traffickers.
 It stars Ron Livingston, Chris Penn, and Thuy Nguyen.
 Shot on location in Cambodia, it includes many scenes in actual brothels in the notorious red light district of Phnom Penh.

 Plot

-Patrick, an American card shark and dealer of stolen artifacts, has been "comfortably numb" in Cambodia for years, when he encounters Holly, a 12-year-old Vietnamese girl, in the K11 red light village.
+Patrick Thom, an American card shark and dealer of stolen artifacts, has been "comfortably numb" in Cambodia for years, when he encounters Holly, a 12-year-old Vietnamese girl, in the K-11 red light village.
 The girl has been sold by her impoverished family and smuggled across the border to work as a prostitute.

 Patrick wants to save Holly, but Marie, a social worker tells him that paying for her freedom will supply the demand of the traffickers, which will cause more children to be trafficked.
 The social worker also tells him that the U.S. will not let him adopt Holly.
 Marie also informs him of the issues of reintegrating her into society.